 Life expectancy during liver cirrhosis

-Stage 4 of liver cirrhosis can lead to severe health issues such as portal hypertension, liver hardening, kidney malfunction, spleen swelling and fluid accumulation in the body.
+Stage 4 of liver cirrhosis can lead to several health complications like hardening of the liver, kidney disease, spleen-related problems, portal hypertension and fluid build-up.
 Affected individual may also notice reduction in bone mass and density of bone becomes depleted.
 The body loses its potential to detoxify itself causing toxin concentration in the body.
 This may cause serious confusion or even lead to coma.
 It is recorded that cirrhosis of liver is ranked as third physical disease which can lead to death following heart condition and cancer.
 The type of cirrhosis is determined based on the cause of the condition.
 Alcoholic cirrhosis is said to have worst consequences as compared with biliary cirrhosis and hepatitis cirrhosis.

 If the condition is detected during its initial stages that the life expectancy of the patient may go up to 15 to 20 years.
 If the condition is detected during its second stage then the patient may have around 6 to 10 years of life expectancy.
 During these stages the affected person has the option of liver transplant or use of some sophisticated advanced medicines etc. However, if the condition is diagnosed during its last stage than the expectancy of life of the sufferer is unfortunately 1 year to 3 years.
 This would greatly depend on the overall health of the patient, intensity of the experienced symptoms and availability of effective treatment.